 The cruise industry continues to grow and the role of moorage in the Lewis-Clark Valley has become increasingly important since passenger change-out was initiated in 2015.
 On Sept.
 26, 2017, maximum capacity at the Port was reached with three boats moored at the 7th Street cruise boat dock and one at the 14th Street dock.
 Reservations for moorage indicates that maximum capacity will be constrained going forward, particularly in the fall.
+American Cruise Lines with four boats on the system is expected to add a fifth in 2023.
 Back-up amenities need to be developed as a) capacity continues to be constrained and b) sediment builds-up at the Port of Clarkston cruise boat dock.
 The planned economic impact study and needs assessment will guide decision-making.